HarmediaStudios/WordPress/wp-content/plugins/duo-wordpress/readme.txt

 2. The Duo Mobile application allows users to generate passcodes or use Duo Push to perform secondary authentication using their mobile device.

 == Changelog ==

+= 2.5 =
+* Duo Web V2
+* Adaptive iframe
+* Duo PHP update
+* Bug fixes

+= 2.4.1 =
+* Wordpress 4.1 support

+= 2.4 =
+* Fix an IE9 compatibility issue
+* Wordpress 4.0 support
+* Add a plugin icon

+= 2.3.1 =
+* Fix an issue that caused errors on some sites

+= 2.3 =
+* Add support for WordPress 3.9
+* Update CA cert bundle
+* Send user-agent with API requests

+= 2.2 =
+* Fix an issue that caused users to see 'Access Denied' when WordPress secret keys are not set correctly
+* Fix 'Access Denied' issue due to a plugin caching our old JavaScript file
+* Fix an issue that forced users to log in multiple times when going to a non-secure page from an SSL page
+* Minor fix for sites using a proxy

+= 2.1 =
+* Fix an issue that caused 503 errors for some users
+* Add support for proxy servers
+* Fix an issue where the "Remember Me" checkbox on the login page was being ignored
+* Use an application-specific key when signing Duo requests
+* Add debug mode which enables verbose logging
+* Remove unnecessary assets to reduce package size

+= 2.0 =
+* Fix an issue that allowed some users to bypass 2FA on multisite networks

+= 1.8.1 =
+* Fix multi-site login issue

+= 1.8 =
+* Add support for modal login pages in wordpress 3.8

+= 1.7 =
+* Fix various single-site and multi-site compatability issues with WordPress instances running 3.0 and 3.2
+* Support for WordPress 3.7.1
+* Compatability with WP-Engine WordPress hosting service
+* Fix some style issues on the settings page

 = 1.6.2 =
 * Fix a rare conflict with other plugins